-John Emmanuel M. Lizares Member beginning August 1, 2023

-Melanie S. Belen
+John Emmanuel M. Lizares Melanie S. Belen

 - Exercises the power of the Board in the management and direction of the affairs of the Company. - Acts as the main approving body for investments, advances or commitments and property-related proposals. - Exercises oversight over the Company's sustainability program.